Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/06-versal-system-design-clocking-tutorial/README.md

 | --workdir | The location of where the work directory will be created |

 ## Step 2 - Clocking the PL Kernels
 In this design you will use three kernels called: **MM2S**, **S2MM**, and **Polar_Clip**, to connect to the PLIO.
 The **MM2S** and **S2MM** are AXI memory-mapped to AXI4-Stream HLS designs to handle mapping from DDR and streaming the data to the AI Engine.
 The **Polar_Clip** is a free running kernel that only contains two AXI4-Stream interfaces (input and output) that will receive data from the AI Engine, process the data, and send it back to the AI Engine.
-Clocking of these PLIO kernels are separate from the ADF Graph and these are specified when compiling the kernel, and when linking the design together.
+Clocking of these PLIO kernels is separate from the ADF Graph and these are specified when compiling the kernel, and when linking the design together.

 Run the following commands:
     ```bash